You are here: Home > About us > Work with us > Chief People Officer (CPO) candidate briefing

 • Develop the reward and recognition framework that incentivises appropriate behaviours and high performance.

-• Lead strong, coordinated action on improving staff health and wellbeing, particularly in response to the impact of the COVID-19 pandemic.
+• Lead strong, coordinated action on improving staff health and wellbeing, including ensuring physical and psychological safety for all colleagues.

-• Utilise digital solutions, including artificial intelligence, to enhance workforce management, including resourcing, manager self-service and electronic rostering.
+• Utilise digital solutions, including robotic process automation and artificial intelligence, to enhance workforce management, including resourcing, employee and manager self-service and electronic rostering.

 Equality, diversity and inclusion

-• Take proactive leadership in further developing and implementing diversity and inclusion strategies to deliver demonstrable improvements against the Workforce Race Equality Standards.
+• Take proactive leadership in further developing and implementing diversity and inclusion strategies to deliver demonstrable improvements against the Workforce Race and Disability Equality Standards.
+Embed a culture of inclusivity and support the Trust to improve senior representation and staff experience for those from the global majority.

 • Ensure we meet our obligations under all equality duties, acting as the executive lead for diversity and inclusion.